keepassxreboot/keepassxc/README.md

 ### Feature Requests

 We're always looking for suggestions to improve our application.
-If you have a suggestion for improving an existing feature, or would like to suggest a completely new feature for KeePassX Reboot, please use the Issues section.
+If you have a suggestion for improving an existing feature, or would like to suggest a completely new feature for KeePassX Reboot, please use the Issues section or our [Google Groups](https://groups.google.com/forum/#!forum/keepassx-reboot) forum.

 ### Bug Reports